Canada–United States border: New Brunswick

+A plaque marking the Maine-New Brunswick border over the St. Croix River.

 The entire border of New Brunswick is shared with the U.S. state of Maine, beginning at the southern tip of Beau Lake at (between Rivière-Bleue, Quebec, and Saint-François Parish, New Brunswick), subsequently proceeding to the Saint John River.
 The border moves through the River until (between Hamlin, Maine, and Grand Falls, New Brunswick), where it splits from the river.
-It heads southward to (near Amity, Maine), from whence it follows the Monument Brook further south into the Chiputneticook Lakes, which subsequently leads the border to the St. Croix River.
+It heads southward to (near Amity, Maine), from whence it follows the Monument Brook further south into the Chiputneticook Lakes, which subsequently leads to the border of the St. Croix River.
 The border proceeds through the St. Croix to Passamaquoddy Bay, which then leads it to Grand Manan Island into the middle of the Bay of Fundy.
 Here, the border turns towards the south and terminates upon reaching international waters.

-Crossings and border straddling
+Border crossings and straddlings

 Airports

 Entrance to a U.S. pre-clearance area at Vancouver International Airport.
 Pre-clearance areas are situated in several Canadian airports to help expedite the customs process.

 United States Customs and Border Protection maintains pre-clearance facilities at nine Canadian airports with nonstop air service to the United States: Calgary; Edmonton; Halifax Stanfield; Montreal–Trudeau; Ottawa Macdonald–Cartier; Toronto-Bishop, Toronto–Pearson, Vancouver; and Winnipeg James Armstrong Richardson.
 These procedures expedite travel by allowing flights originating in Canada to land at a U.S. airport without being processed as an international arrival.
 Canada does not maintain equivalent personnel at U.S. airports due to the limited number of Canada-bound flights from U.S. locations.
 Both New York LaGuardia (LGA) and Washington National (DCA) airports lack immigration and customs inspection facilities.
 However, U.S. pre-clearance facilities in Toronto and Montreal permit nonstop service to New York and Washington.